St. John’s-Ravenscourt Parents’ Association (SJRPA)

 Save the dates for upcoming grade parties:

-Grade 3 Parent Party planning in the works.
+Grade 3 Parent Party - planning is in the works!
 Hosted by the Afifi, Hyman, Curran, Peters/Palace, and Wright families.

 Tara Silvaggio, SJRPA Social Coordinator